SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 Server Hosting
 ==============

-All multiplayer servers are hosted using the Unturned Dedicated Server tool.
+All multiplayer servers are hosted using the Unturned Dedicated Server tool (sometimes abbreviated to U3DS).
 This tool can either be installed and updated through your Steam Library, or it can managed through Valve's [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) tool.
 Using SteamCMD has several benefits, but is not strictly necessary.
 If you are not using SteamCMD, some of the documentation may not apply to you.

 __Multiplatform:__
 - [How to Configure Server](#How-to-Configure-Server)